 Time your policy purchases strategically

 Insurance rates can vary based on when you purchase coverage.
-Avoid buying insurance at the last minute, as you can miss out on advance purchase discounts.
-Additionally, consider the timing of your lease start date because some insurers offer better rates at certain times of the year.
+Avoid buying insurance at the last minute, as you might miss advance purchase discounts.
+Also, consider the timing of your lease start date because some insurers offer better rates at certain times of the year.

 - 10